Stem Cell Transplant for Multiple Myeloma and bone cancer

 T-Cells Programmed to Attack Cancer Cells

-Autologous vs Allogeneic Stem cell transplants
+Autologous vs. Allogeneic Stem Cell Transplants

-Allogeneic stem cell transplants might be better options for patients with a variety of cancers, including kidney cancer, lung cancer, liver cancer, colorectal cancer, cancer in the pancreas and prostate cancer.
-Allogeneic stem cells are also often used for noncancerous diseases, including alcohol induced liver cirrhosis,TBI due to hypoxia, lung disease, crohns disease, incomplete spinal injuries, heart disease, alzheimers and degenerative disc disease.
+Allogeneic stem cell transplants might be better options for patients with a variety of cancers, including kidney cancer, lung cancer, liver cancer, colorectal cancer, cancer in the pancreas, and prostate cancer.
+Allogeneic stem cells are also often used for noncancerous diseases, including alcohol-induced liver cirrhosis and TBI due to hypoxia, lung disease, Crohn’s disease, incomplete spinal injuries, heart disease, Alzheimer’s, and degenerative disc disease.

 Side effects of Allogeneic stem cell therapy

 Some side effects from stem cell transplants are similar to the side effects from chemotherapy, only much less severe.
-One of the primary side effects is Low haemoglobin count, which can increase the risk of infection and bleeding.
+One of the primary side effects is Low hemoglobin count, which can increase the risk of infection and bleeding.
 One of the main side effects of allogeneic transplants is graft-versus-host disease (GVHD).
 GVHD occurs when transplanted immune cells are marked as foreign and attacked.
 Graft-versus-host disease can affect multiple functions and can be life-threatening.
 For this reason, HLA matching is required to help match both patient and donor cells.
 If both people share the same HLA type, they are considered a ‘good match.
 I

 Published Clinical Citations